winsnip/TENEO_CLI/README.md

 SUPABASE_USER_PASSWORD=
 ```
 You can find the subbase key by first logging in to the extension, when you are logged in, right click and select inspect.
-move to the network tab and click user, copy your token bearer.
+move to the network tab and click user, copy your apikey.
 ## fill in file .env
 📌 paste your bearer token into supabase_key and fill in the email and password used to log in to the extension. and CTRL+X choose y ENTER.
 📌 Command